SolaceSamples/solace-samples-java-jcsmp/docs/_tutorials/topic-to-queue-mapping.md

 }
 ```

-In this case the tutorial requires permission to send and receive guaranteed messages, configure endpoints and manage queue subscriptions.
-If these capabilities are not available on the message router the tutorial will not proceed.
+In this case, the tutorial requires permission to send and receive guaranteed messages, configure endpoints, and manage queue subscriptions.
+If these capabilities are not available on the message router, the tutorial will not proceed.
 If these capabilities are missing, you update the client-profile used by the client-username to enable them.
 See the [Solace documentation]({{ site.docs-client-profile}}){:target="_top"} for details.

 ## Adding a Subscription to a Queue

 In order to enable a queue to participate in publish/subscribe messaging, you need to add topic subscriptions to the queue to attract messages.
 You do this from the JCSMPSession using the addSubscription() method.
 The queue destination is passed as the first argument and then topic subscription to add and any flags.
 This example asks the API to block until the subscription is confirmed to be on the Solace message router.
-The subscription added in this tutorial is `Q/tutorial/topicToQueueMapping`.
+The subscription added in this tutorial is `T/mapped/topic/sample`.

 ```java
 Queue queue = JCSMPFactory.onlyInstance().createQueue("Q/tutorial/topicToQueueMapping");